NCEAS/eml/docs/eml-semantic-annotations-primer.md

 (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.

-### Top-level resource annotations
+### Resource level (Top-level) annotations: `dataset`, `literature`, `protocol`, and `software`

 The top-level resources in EML are `dataset`, `literature`, `protocol`, and `software`.
-The resource types share common information, such as `title` and `creator`, and then each has other content specific to that resource type.
+The resource module contains their common information, such as `title` and `creator`, and then each resource type has other content specific to it.
 Note that the dataset module can import the other top-level resources at different levels.
 Further information about top-level resources may be found in the [eml-resource module] section.

 [eml-resource module]: eml-modules-resources.md#the-eml-resource-module---base-information-for-all-resources

-A top-level resource annotation represents a precisely-defined semantic statement that applies to the entire resource.
-This semantic statement is used to associate precise measurement semantics with the resource.
-An `annotation` element is embedded in a containing resource element; it is the last element of the resource group (i.e., it appears right after `coverage`).
+A top-level resource annotation represents a precisely-defined semantic statement that applies to the entire resource, to associate precise measurement semantics with it.
+The `annotation` element is the last element of the resource group (i.e., it appears right after `coverage`).

 - The *subject* of the semantic statement is the parent element of the annotation.
 It must have an `id=" "` attribute.
 - Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.